 What’s the best itinerary for Universal Studios Orlando?

 You’ll want to save time on your Universal Orlando trip, so you must have a game-plan to save time and see the most popular attractions.

 You can grab your FREE Universal Orlando Resort Guidebook below!

 What time does Universal Studios open?

 How much does it cost to go to Universal Studios in Florida?

-The cost of admission starts at $125, but I like discounts so I use Undercover Tourist and The Park Prodigy to find cheap Universal Studios tickets.
+The cost of admission starts at $125, but I like discounts so I use Groupon and The Park Prodigy to find cheap Universal Studios tickets.